Tedyst/SpotifySyncPlaylist/README.md

 main.py [playlist to copy] [target playlist]
 ```

-You need to use the playlist's URI.
+You need to use the playlist's URI or playlist's `open.spotify.com` URL.

 ## Example